Vaked/GoAcademy/Lecture_09/Task_1/readme.md

 pool of cards is empty.

-To make things interesting, carddraw.drawAllCards must also return both []cardgame.Card, and an error.
+To make things interesting, carddraw.drawAllCards must also return bothd []cardgame.Car, and an error.
 Since we want to pretend that carddraw and cardgame don't know about it each other, if an error occurs, first check if the dealer is Done() and if yes, simply return the drawn cards, and a nil error.
 Otherwise, do